jfischer/micropython-iot-hackathon/docs/mqtt.rst

 -------------
 MicroPython already has an MQTT client in its standard library, so we do not need to do much on the ESP8266-side.
-We will just copy over some convenience modules provided by AntEvents.
+We will just copy over some convenience modules provided by ThingFlow.

-On your host machine, go to the ``micropython`` subdirectory of your AntEvents repository.
+On your host machine, go to the ``micropython`` subdirectory of your ThingFlow repository.
 Run ``mpfshell`` and copy the scripts for WiFi configuration and MQTT as follows (substituting your tty device name for ``TTYDEVICE``)::